Ted Noten: Chew Your Own Brooch

+Wearable Gold

-Wearable GoldWearable Gold a.k.a.
+Wearable Gold a.k.a.
 Object (2001) consists of a pair of inconspicuous black and white sling back shoes with 24K gold insoles, allowing the wearer to walk on gold without attracting too much attention, as well as providing security in less fortunate times.
 Noten got inspired when he met a stranger on a train, a Jewish man who spoke of the horrors of being in Auschwitz during the Second World War, and about money, poverty and death.
 The man explained that gold and diamonds were the only real currency and that he still carried gold inside his shoes for security against the next rainy day.
 Wearable Gold 2 are 24K gold glazed porcelain pendants that are much less inconspicuous and only serve to impress the onlooker as the real value in gold is limited.

 A similar concept, but now in silver, is Noten's N.T.
 2011, a 5 kg 999/1000 silver bar one can carry around by its handle and shoulder strap.
 In a limited edition of 3 pieces.